Chronic Pain: In Depth

-- There is insufficient evidence that any natural products can relieve fibromyalgia pain, with the possible exception of vitamin D supplements, which may reduce pain in people with fibromyalgia who have low vitamin D levels.
+- There is insufficient evidence that any nutritional approaches such as dietary supplements can relieve fibromyalgia pain, with the possible exception of vitamin D supplements, which may reduce pain in people with fibromyalgia who have low vitamin D levels.

 - Studies of homeopathy have not demonstrated that it is beneficial for fibromyalgia.